-The Immunoengineering Postdoctoral Training (ImEPosT) Program offers the brightest postdoctoral scholars interdisciplinary training in immunology, bioengineering, science communications, and grantwriting, helping them reach their goals of becoming tomorrow's investigators.
+The Immunoengineering Postdoctoral Training (IMEPOST) Program offers postdoctoral scholars interdisciplinary training in immunology, bioengineering, science communications, and grantwriting, helping them reach their goals of becoming tomorrow's investigators.
 Through generous support from the National Institute of Allergy & Infectious Diseases (NIAID; award # T32-AI153020), the CIIC and the Biological Sciences Division's Committee on Immunology (CoI) are proud to champion the most promising postdoctoral scholars as they further their careers in this growing new field.
 Particularly suitable for early-stage postdocs in years 1-2 of their tenure on campus, this two-year program supports immunologists and bioengineers who wish to pursue coursework in each others' fields.
 In addition, monthly workshops in scientific communications and proposal writing, which culminate in milestone deliverables, provide complementary professional development for the activities that today's researchers engage in.

 Interdisciplinary Career Development for Aspiring Independent Investigators